Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 -

-Physical Description – What witnesses claim they’ve seen (or heard).
+Description – What witnesses report

 -